Sea-Snell/JAXSeq/README.md

 ## Overview

 Built on top of [HuggingFace](https://huggingface.co)'s [Transformers](https://github.com/huggingface/transformers) library, JaxSeq enables training very large language models in [Jax](https://jax.readthedocs.io/en/latest/).
 Currently it supports GPT2, GPTJ, T5, and OPT models.
-JaxSeq is designed to be light-weight and easily extensible, with the aim being to demonstrate a workflow for training large language models without with the heaft that is typical other existing frameworks.
+JaxSeq is designed to be light-weight and easily extensible, with the aim being to demonstrate a workflow for training large language models without with the heft that is typical other existing frameworks.

 Thanks to Jax's [pjit](https://jax.readthedocs.io/en/latest/jax.experimental.pjit.html) function, you can straightforwardly train models with arbitrary model and data parellelism; you can trade-off these two as you like.
 You can also do model parallelism across multiple hosts.
-Support for gradient checkpointing, gradient accumulation, and bfloat16 training/inference is provided as well for memory efficiency.
+Support for gradient checkpointing, gradient accumulation, and bfloat16 training/inference is provided as well for memory efficient training.

 ## installation